supertestnet/bitpac/README.md

 - [ ] Let keyholders transfer or sell their voting rights
 - [ ] Allow custom fees
 - [ ] Automatically broadcast transactions
+- [ ] Austomatically reload the page after a transaction is broadcasted
+- [ ] Make the page load faster
 - [ ] Display a countdown on each proposal for when it disappears
 - [ ] Add more items to this todo list